 Four Year Course Plan, with IB Exams

 TGS has been authorized as an official IB World School by the International Baccalaureate Organization.
 The school’s curriculum is guided by the IB Diploma Programme, with students taking the IB examinations prior to graduation at the end of their fourth year.
-TGS is also fully accredited by the U.S.-based Western Association of Schools and Colleges.
+TGS is also accredited for grades 9-10 by the U.S.-based Western Association of Schools and Colleges.

-Classroom instruction at TGS is teacher-led but student-driven, with an emphasis on investigative inquiry and deliberative dialogue.
+Classroom instruction at TGS is student-driven, but facilitated by the teacher, with an emphasis on investigative inquiry and deliberative dialogue.
 Inspired by our school’s passion for diversity and global citizenship, we create an inclusive educational environment in which every view is discussed with interest and compassion.
 This is an ambitious goal that requires each student to be thoughtfully prepared for his or her daily lessons.

 THINK Global School’s integrated technology program supports our cooperative pedagogical approach, facilitating both group collaboration and individual exploration.
 Teachers post weekly course outlines, requirements, and due dates on THINK Spot.
 Students access the portal from their iPads, iPhones, and MacBooks, submitting assignments, essays, and exams, while interacting with teachers, parents, and other teenagers both in their host schools and around the world.
 THINK Spot allows students to probe connections between their coursework and the physical and digital worlds that surround them.
 Click here to find out more about the role that classroom technology plays in helping TGS students develop.